 Dereliction of duties.

-Performance of duties in such a way that jeopardizes the physical or emotional safety of the campers or other staff members.
+Actions that jeopardize the physical or emotional safety of the campers or staff.

 Use of illegal drugs or misuse of alcohol.